-Reasonable force is defined as just sufficient effort to effectively protect others and ourselves.
+Reasonable force is sufficient effort to protect others and ourselves effectively.

 - The preferred approach to threatening behaviour is to handle via communication and de-escalation techniques. - Where unavoidable, evasion may include physical contact, i.e. fending off or deflection. - When a student's behaviour constitutes "a threat to cause bodily harm or actual bodily harm" then reasonable force may include restraint.